Faculty of PE and Performing Arts

 Core PE

 Students will continue to develop the core principles identified in the KS3 programme.
-Based on the National curriculum framework, in KS4 students will be allowed to develop their own curriculum core PE pathway where each term they will select their preferred choice of sporting activity for the term from a choice of 4 different activities.
-Each term a different range of sports and physical activities will be on offer to the students to give them an opportunity to continue to develop a range of skills, knowledge and understanding.
-The rationale is to give KS4 students a vision of where their post-16 physical health and fitness may lead to once they have finished in compulsory education.
+Based on the National curriculum framework, in KS4 students will be allowed to select their own curriculum core PE pathway from one of four core PE pathways offered where each pathway will have a termly and half termly rotation of activities that make up that particular pathway.
+Each pathway will have a different range of sports and physical activities on offer to the students to give them an opportunity to continue to develop a range of skills, knowledge and understanding.
+The rationale is to give KS4 students a vision of where there post-16 physical health and fitness may lead to once they have finished in compulsory education.

-Students will develop their technique and improve their performance in other competitive sports, (for example, athletics and gymnastics), or other physical activities (or example, dance).
+Students will develop their technique and improve their performance in other competitive sports, [for example, athletics and gymnastics], or other physical activities [for example, dance]

 Students will evaluate their performances compared to previous ones and demonstrate improvement across a range of physical activities to achieve their personal best.